 Ensuring that a bank or credit union website is compliant can be a relatively seamless effort, particularly while rebuilding a site or as part of an overall site compliance initiative.
 It doesn’t need to be a significant financial investment.
 It can simply be one of many requirements for the site design agency, but to keep your website compliant as it grows and evolves over time, you will need to come up with ongoing procedures.

 Will Creedle heads up Quality Assurance and Business Analysis at ZAG Interactive, a full-service digital agency that has built hundreds of banks and credit union websites.
-To talk to ZAG Interactive about website strategy or your site’s compliance with ADA regulations, please call 860.633.4818 or use this contact form.
+To talk to ZAG Interactive about website strategy or your site’s compliance with ADA regulations, please call 860.633.4818.